6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Where it falls short:

 • Planning features are Pro-only.
 Calendar view, reminders, and most filters require a $48/year subscription.
 The free tier is a task list, not a daily planner.
+That distinction matters if you came here looking for scheduling.

 Pricing: Free (5 active projects, basic views).
-Pro: $4/month billed annually ($48/year).
-Business: $6/user/month.
+Pro: $5/month billed annually ($60/year).
+Business: $8/user/month.
 Pro unlocks calendar layout, reminders, 300 projects, and AI features.
+(Prices increased December 2025.)

 Platforms: iOS, Android, macOS, Windows, Linux, Web, Apple Watch, Wear OS